Kittyskj/FreeFromMi/README.md

-# miui-suck
+# Xiaomi = dog shit
-stop all miui shit tracking your phone and block all miui
+- Stop all miui shit tracking your phone and block all xioami